 If you have interests in organic chemistry, biochemistry and biology consider enrolling in CH 495 (Chemistry of Life) for Fall 2023!

-- Chemistry of Life Lecture in partnership with Chemistry (CH 495/795) – Fall Semester
+- Chemistry of Life Lecture (CH 495, new prefix coming in 2023) – Fall Semester

-- Chemistry of Life Lab in partnership with the BIT Program (BIT 510CLP) – Coming Soon!
+- Chemistry of Life Lab in partnership with the BIT Program (BIT 510CLP) – Fall 2022 and Spring 2023,

 - Open to undergraduate students who have completed CH495 – Chemistry of Life and other students in the BIT Program

 Our faculty engage in research with undergraduates across all of our participating departments and colleges, and there are an array of opportunities to get involved.
 Outside of these existing opportunities, the Chemistry of Life program is partnering with the Comparative Medicine Institute to create Chemistry of Life SIRI summer positions – this program enables undergrads to engage in team-based research projects at the chemistry:life science interface under the direction of talented graduate students or postdocs.
 We have also recently received funding from the Beckman Foundation to support exceptionally talented students as part of this program, see here for more information!